khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens-using.md

 <todo>Document control design tokens</todo>

+### Feedback and status

+Feedback and status tokens help communicate information about the system, actions, and elements to users.
+While related, they serve distinct purposes in the user interface.

+#### Feedback

+Feedback tokens are used to communicate dynamic information about actions, events, or opportunities.
+They often require user attention or action.

+Use feedback tokens when:

+- Notifying a user about system events (e.g., errors, successful actions)
+- Promoting new features or important information
+- Providing guidance or additional context

+Examples of custom feedback elements:

+- A floating notification that appears after a user action
+- An inline message providing context-sensitive help
+- A dismissible banner announcing important updates

+#### Status

+Status tokens represent the current state or condition of an element or system.
+They provide static information that doesn't typically require immediate action.

+Use status tokens when:

+- Indicating the current state of an item (e.g., in progress, completed)
+- Showing priority or importance levels
+- Representing system health or connection status

+Examples of custom status elements:

+- A color-coded indicator showing task urgency
+- A small icon representing the confidentiality level of a document
+- A progress bar indicating the status of a long-running process

+#### Choosing between feedback and status

+Use these factors to decide between feedback and status tokens:

+1. Persistence: Is the information temporary (feedback) or persistent until a state change (status)?
+2. Scope: Does it relate to a specific element (status) or a broader context (feedback)?
+3. Interactivity: Does it require user action (often feedback) or is it informational (typically status)?
+4. Timing: Is it triggered by an event or action (feedback) or always present (status)?

+While feedback and status serve different purposes, they can be used together to create a comprehensive user experience.
+For example, you might use a status token to show an item's current state, and a feedback token to notify users when that state changes.

+When designing custom elements using feedback and status tokens, consider the context, user needs, and overall design consistency.
+Use appropriate color contrast and provide text alternatives for any visual indicators.

 ### Patterns and matching

 <todo issue="https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/issues/1816">Document token pairing for color patterns and token matching for conceptual patterns.</todo>